TBD54566975/ssi-service/doc/howto/wellknown.md

 }
 ```

-This contains two properties. `wellKnownLocation` describes where you should be hosting content.
-The content that you host is the value of the property `didConfiguration`.
+This contains two properties: `wellKnownLocation` which describes where you should be hosting the content and `didConfiguration`  which is content that you will host.

 ### 2. Host the created DID Configuration